Healing from Complex PTSD

 - Living with a caregiver struggling with addiction or mental illness

-- Disrupted attachment with primary caregivers
+- Disrupted attachment with primary caregivers (inconsistent or frightening care)

 Domestic Violence and Intimate Partner Violence